ChaosRifle/OpenCombatSimulator/readme.md

 scope of gameplay:
-- pvpve, multplatform, multicrew
+- multiplayer pvpve, multiplatform, PtP multicrew avoiding RTT of server
-- sead/dead like real IADS (similar to skynet)
+- realistic SAMs like real IADS for functional SEAD/DEAD (similar to skynet, able to hide, network, coordinate with interceptors and awacs)
 - realistic bvr
+- realistic emulation (not simulation) of radar systems (prebaked RCS, not realtime ray casts)
--
+- realistic weapons

 scope of modules:
 - full fidelity clickable, bindable, vr interactable cockpits
-- varied levels of fidelity, (arcade, light sim, sim, pro sim)?
+- varied levels of fidelity for things like FM, ?

 scope of engine: